Locate a grave MUSEUM OF THE FALLEN

 Vanished Worldsalso Disaster

-An island city of a quarter-million souls, undone less by the armies that besieged it than by the allies it had made into enemies — and a plague it had never met.
+Tenochtitlan, an island city of a quarter-million souls, undone in 1521 less by Cortés's armies than by the allies it had made into enemies — and a smallpox it had never met.

 1428 CE died 1521 CE · 93 years